Pylons/pyramid/docs/narr/urldispatch.rst

 Generating Route URLs
 ---------------------

-Use the :mod:`repoze.bfg.url.route_url` function to generate URLs based on route paths.
+Use the :func:`repoze.bfg.url.route_url` function to generate URLs based on route paths.
 For example, if you've configured a route in ZCML with the ``name`` "foo" and the ``path`` ":a/:b/:c", you might do this.